 The valuation that we obtained as of December 25, 2013 resulted in a fair value of \$9.31 per share of common stock.
-The increase as compared to the 2012 valuation was driven largely by the increase in EBITDA multiples that comparable public companies are trading at, higher multiples that recent transactions have been priced at and the increase in the Company's revenue and EBITDA growth rates used in the December 25, 2013 valuation (based upon two years of consistent revenue growth).
-Further, we reduced the discount for lack of marketability between 2012 and 2013, based on the increase in the potential for an initial public offering at the end of 2013.
-There were no changes in the weightings for the income and market based approaches.
-We believe it is reasonable to expect that the completion of an initial public offering will add value to the shares of our common stock because they will have increased liquidity and marketability.
+The increase as compared to the 2012 valuation was driven largely by the increase in EBITDA multiples that comparable public companies were trading at, the higher multiples that recent transactions had been priced at, and the increase in our revenue and EBITDA growth rates used in the December 25, 2013, valuation, based upon two years of consistent revenue growth.
+Furthermore, we reduced the discount for lack of marketability between 2012 and 2013, based on the increase in the potential for an initial public offering at the end of 2013.
+There were no changes in the weightings for the income- and market-based approaches.
+We believed that it was reasonable to expect that the completion of an IPO would add value to our shares of our common stock because they would have increased liquidity and marketability.